AgnosPCB/documentation/docs/how_to/Screen-layout.md

 ![Load REFERENCE menu](../assets/v7/ui-ref_search.png){.center}

-Use this icon to load a image previously captured as a **REFERENCE** and it allows you to sort them by name or date.
+Use this icon to load an image previously captured as a **REFERENCE** and it allows you to sort them by name or date.
 All the **REFERENCE** images can be found inside the folder **APP/REFERENCE** in a folder named after the time the picture was taken.

 !!! note "Note"
-    Since version 7, the software **does not allows** to load images taken from any source other than the platform itself as the images contains specific parametres for the optics.
+    Since version 7, the software **does not allow** loading images taken from any source other than the platform itself, as the images contain specific parameters for the optics.
 Every REFERENCE image has to be captured using the **AI-4050 AOI**.

 ### **Swap**